day8/re-frame/README.md

   - components - which turn data into DOM
   - event handlers - which provide the state transition (control) layer

-You'll also be choosing a certain data structure to represent the app state.
-XXX
+You'll also be designing a data structure to represent the app state.

 ## The Parts

 To explain re-frame, we'll now incrementally develop a diagram.
 We'll explain each part as it is added.

+Along the way, I'll deal with [reagent] at an intermediate to advanced level.
+This is not an intro to reagent tutorial.

 <blockquote class="twitter-tweet" lang="en"><p>Well-formed Data at rest is as close to perfection in programming as it gets.
 All the crap that had to happen to put it there however...</p>&mdash; Fogus (@fogus) <a href="https://twitter.com/fogus/status/454582953067438080">April 11, 2014</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>